 The law not only ratifies the ordinance but also amends certain of its provisions.
 In this perspective, the law contains a very important article which excludes derivatives (contrats financiers) and transactions over securities (opérations sur titres) from the unforeseen theory (théorie de l’imprévision).
 In a nutshell, the unforeseen theory allows a party to ask a judge to amend or to rescind the contract in the event of a material adverse change of his economic situation (i.e. when it becomes extremely expensive for a party to perform the contract).

 The exclusion is applicable to the transactions mentioned in I to III of Article L211-1 of the French monetary and financial Code.
 This therefore includes securities (e.g. shares, bonds, units of UCITS) and derivatives (e.g. forward, future, swaps, credit default swaps, options).

 The importance of this exclusion has to be stressed as it strengthens the capital markets legal safety, as a whole.
 Correlatively, it also avoids a potential disruption of the international recognized existing legal scheme based on the material adverse change (MAC) provisions.

 Increase in share capital (employee share schemes)

-The French Supreme Court related to private matters () ruled as on 28 November 2018 that the single vote on the resolution related to an increase in share capital reserved to employees is considered satisfactory to regularize an increase in share capital not subject to a vote on a preceding general meeting.
-This allows the possibility for a general meeting to ratify an increase in share capital reserved to employees (due to the relativity of the nullity – ).
+The French Supreme Court related to private matters (Cour de cassation) ruled as a ratio decidendi on 28 November 2018 that the single vote on the resolution related to an increase in share capital reserved to employees is considered satisfactory to regularize an increase in share capital not subject to a vote on a preceding general meeting.
+This allows the possibility for a general meeting to ratify an increase in share capital reserved to employees (due to the relativity of the nullity – nullité relative).